Welcome

 Roles and responsibilities

-• Attend appropriate equality and diversity training
+• Attending appropriate equality and diversity training

 • Support the headteacher in promoting knowledge and understanding of the equality objectives amongst staff and pupils